timrobinson/kilbreths_pig/README.md

 All options rely on a shared core Python library that performs deterministic, API-driven validation.
 As a founding member of Boondoggle Research, we will see how far we get.

+2. Introduction
+AI tools increasingly generate citations that appear plausible but are entirely fabricated.
+These hallucinated references pose risks to academic integrity, peer review, and scientific communication.
+Kilbreth’s Pig is designed to mitigate this problem by validating citations against real-world data sources such as Crossref, PubMed, and arXiv.
+The system is modular, extensible, and deployable in multiple environments.
+This document describes the architecture, deployment options, and technical requirements for the project.

+3. Core Python Library Architecture
+The Python package kilbreths_pig (imported as kp) is the foundation of all deployment models.
+It provides deterministic, API-driven citation validation.

+3.1 Package Structure
+kp/
+__init__.py
+pdf.py
+bibliography.py
+search.py
+validate.py
+report.py